 May 30, 2013 - It is announced that Petraeus has joined private equity firm KKR as the chairman of a new global institute.

-January 9, 2015 - A federal law enforcement official tells CNN that Justice Department prosecutors are recommending charges be filed against Petraeus for disclosure of classified information to his former mistress Paula Broadwell who was working on a book with Petraeus at the time.
+January 9, 2015 - A federal law enforcement official tells CNN that Justice Department prosecutors are recommending charges be filed against Petraeus for disclosure of classified information to his former lover Paula Broadwell who was working on a book with Petraeus at the time.

 March 3, 2015 - Pleads guilty to one federal charge of removing and retaining classified information as part of a plea deal.
 According to court documents, Petraeus admitted removing several so-called black books -- notebooks in which he kept classified and non-classified information from his tenure as the commander of the International Security Assistance Force in Afghanistan -- and giving them to his biographer, Paula Broadwell.